-At risk of stating the obvious, when college admissions counselors are reading through the plethora of applications, one of the central things they are looking for is whether or not they think the applicant will succeed at their university.
+At the risk of stating the obvious, when college admissions officers are reading through the plethora of applications before them, one of the central things they are looking for is whether or not they think the applicant will succeed at their university.
 It may seem quite obvious but the answer to this question may not be as easy to pinpoint: What is the best predictor of a student’s success in college?

-College admissions counselors have a number of data points at their disposal from an application.
-They have an applicant’s SAT scores, Subject Test scores, AP scores, grades, courses, extracurricular activities, essays, and letters of recommendation, and high school profile, to name a few.
-Demographic information including ethnicity, occupation of the applicants’ parents, geographic region, and parents’ highest level of completed education are also significant information that college admissions counselors consider.
+College admissions officers have a number of data points at their disposal from an application.
+They have an applicant’s SAT or ACT scores, SAT Subject Test scores, AP scores, grades, courses, extracurricular activities, essays, letters of recommendation, and the high school profile to name but a few.
+Demographic information including ethnicity, occupation of the applicants’ parents, geographic region, and parents’ highest level of completed education are also significant information that college admissions officers consider.

 So, is there a Moneyballer like Paul DePodesta, now the VP of Player Development and Scouting for the New York Mets (hired by another Ivy Leaguer in Dartmouth’s Sandy Alderson, the GM of the Mets who trained Beane as his predecessor in Oakland), working in the field of highly selective college admissions?
 Are there algorithms that can have an impact on The Art of Winning the Unfair Game that is college admissions?
-In a 2007 study, two UC Berkeley professors, Saul Geiser and Maria Veronica Santelices, found that the best predictor of a student’s college grades is a student’s high school grades.
-Shocker!
+In a 2007 study, two University of California, Berkeley professors, Saul Geiser and Maria Veronica Santelices, found that the best predictor of a student’s college grades is a student’s high school grades.
+Shocker, we know.
 Not SAT scores.
 Not ethnicity.
-Not AP scores or parental occupations.
-As the College Board, the administrators of the SAT, admitted about the changes made to the SAT in 2005, “[it] did not substantially change how well the test predicts first-year college performance.”
+Not AP scores or an applicant’s parents’ occupations.
+As The College Board, the maker of the SAT, admitted about the changes made to the SAT in 2005, “[It] did not substantially change how well the test predicts first-year college performance.”

-This topic of using data to predict the college performance success of college applicants to highly selective colleges is one that we’ll be returning to quite often on our blog pages so tune in here for new news, information, and insight.
+This topic of using data to predict the college performance of applicants to highly selective colleges is one that we’ll surely be returning to on our blog in the months to come so do stay tuned!